aleph-im/aleph-vm/vm_supervisor/README.md

 ### Operating System

-These instructions have been tested on Debian 10 Buster, and should work on recent versions of Ubuntu as well (20.04+).
+These instructions have been tested on Debian 11 Bullseye, and should work on recent versions of Ubuntu as well (20.04+).

 ### Hosting providers